sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/welcome.md

 We will conduct a survey of ethical and problematic uses of AI in the broader culture and higher education.
-The morning session will include small group and interactive activities using LLMs in multiple contexts, in followed by a group activity in the afternoon on AI use cases targeting FOLIO functionality.
+The morning session will include small group and interactive activities using LLMs in multiple contexts.
+After each topic area or section, we will break up into small teams, with each team working on the one of use-cases.
+As part of the homework prior to the workshop, everyone should have selected a primary, secondary, and tertiary use-case.
+To keep the group size roughly equal, I ask that you self-select one of three use-cases and encourage you to mix it up for the small group exercises.

 We will conclude with resources for further learning on AI and planning for future implementation of AI in FOLIO.

 ## Disclaimer